 We operate in a number of countries throughout the world, including in countries that do not have as strong a commitment to anti-corruption and ethical behavior that is required by U.S. laws or by our corporate policies.
 Based on the nature of our products, these activities involve potential interaction with government agencies, public officials or state-owned enterprises.
 We are subject to the risk that we, our U.S. employees or our employees located in other jurisdictions or any third party that we engage to do work on our behalf may take action determined to be in violation of anti-corruption laws in any jurisdiction in which we conduct business.
 The U.S. Foreign Corrupt Practices Act, or the FCPA, prohibits corruptly providing anything of value to foreign officials for the purposes of obtaining or retaining business or securing any improper business advantage.
 We may deal with both governments and government-owned business enterprises, the employees of which are considered foreign officials for purposes of the FCPA and other applicable anti-corruption laws.
-Any violation of the FCPA or any similar anti-corruption law or regulation could result in substantial fines, sanctions or civil and/or criminal penalties, debarment from business dealings with certain governments or government agencies or restrictions on the marketing of our products in certain countries, which could harm our business, financial condition or results of operations.
+Any violation of the FCPA or any similar anti-corruption law or regulation could result in substantial fines, sanctions or civil and/or criminal penalties, debarment from business, financial condition or results of operations.
 If these anticorruption laws or our internal policies were to be violated, our reputation and operations could also be substantially harmed.
 Further, detecting, investigating and resolving actual or alleged violations is expensive and can consume significant time and attention of our senior management.